brunokoga/Montevideo/advanced_dir/coreClasses/fighter.md

 **Leaping Attack (Ex)** : At 5th level, when a mobile fighter moves at least 5 feet prior to attacking, he gains a +1 bonus on attack and damage rolls.
 This bonus increases by +1 for every four levels beyond 5th.
 This ability replaces weapon training 1, 2, 3, and 4.

-**Rapid Attack (Ex** : At 11th level, a mobile fighter can combine a full attack action with a single move.
+**Rapid Attack (Ex)** : At 11th level, a mobile fighter can combine a full attack action with a single move.
 He must forgo the attack at his highest bonus but may take the remaining attacks at any point during his movement.
 This movement provokes attacks of opportunity as normal.
 This ability replaces armor training 3.

 **[Fleet](../../feats#_fleet) Footed (Ex)** : At 15th level, the mobile fighter's speed increases by 10 feet.
-He can take 10 on [Acrobatics](../../skill_dir/acrobatics#_acrobatics checks even while distracted or threatened, and can take 20 on an [Acrobatics](../../skill_dir/acrobatics#_acrobatics) check once per day for every five fighter levels he possesses.
+He can take 10 on [Acrobatics](../../skill_dir/acrobatics#_acrobatics) checks even while distracted or threatened, and can take 20 on an [Acrobatics](../../skill_dir/acrobatics#_acrobatics) check once per day for every five fighter levels he possesses.
 This ability replaces armor training 4.

-**Whirlwind Blitz (Ex** : At 20th level, a mobile fighter can make a full-attack action as a standard action.
+**Whirlwind Blitz (Ex)** : At 20th level, a mobile fighter can make a full-attack action as a standard action.
 He may also use the [Whirlwind Attack](../../feats#_whirlwind-attack) feat as a standard action.
 This ability replaces weapon mastery.

 # Phalanx Soldier